 Christmas is a time when all our differences come crashing together over dinners and drinks and activities.

-Here are a few tips on how to cope when you are home for the holidays:
+Tips on how to cope and keep the peace when you are visiting home for the holidays

 Call a few days before and see what you can do to help.

 Don’t just turn up a few days before and try and take over.
 Know who is in charge and be willing to help.
 If your dietary requirements have changed let the person cooking know well in advance and be considerate in your own planing.